 - The racket model is excellent for beginners and leisurely players and can be extensively used for practice sessions

 - Both male and female customers have shared positive feedback in the past

 - The reasonably priced racket will not burn a hole in your pockets

 - The balance and control of this model are attributed by its graphite and alloy composition that triggers minimum vibration.

 - The 170 grams racket feels heavier than what it actually is

 - The string pattern on the racket limits power for control, thus making it relatively less handy for advanced players.

 - The head-light balance is suitable for beginner level players but may not be the best choice for professional players.

 - Though reasonably priced, this racket has a relatively shorter shelf life.

 The Xinnex Squash Beginning Racket is an excellent option for starters and is quite appealing with its design and make.
 This resistant racket comes factory strung with synthetic Polyester gut using monofilament yarn with high strength and can be used by intermediate level players as well (as it enables maneuverability).
 The aluminum alloy composition provides the racket its great stiffness and strength.
 This is not really a light weight racket and helps even children train well for arm muscle strength.
 The racket comes with a cover too.
-There is a 3 year limited manufacturer warranty and 30-day return and replacement service.
+There are a 3-year limited manufacturer warranty and 30-day return and replacement service.